shuzhao-li-lab/asari/README.md

 The `pickle` folder keeps intermediate files during processing.
 They are removed after the processing by default, to save disk space.

-Users can choose to keep them by specifying `--pickle True`.
+Users can choose to keep them by specifying `--keep_intermediates True`.

+Optionally, users may chose to save intermediates as json files using `--storage_format json` which may be safer than using pickle at the expense of additional disk space. `--compress true` will store the files in individual zip files saving disk space.
+Enabling compression can be intensive on the CPU/memory subsystem of your machine, use with care.

 Dashboard
 =========